 Building an Inclusive Church (BIC) training helps you design and implement a journey for your faith community to publicly and intentionally welcome people of all sexual orientations, gender identities, and gender expressions, and incorporate a commitment to the work of racial equity.
 Building an Inclusive Church equips you with ways to create dialogue, deepening relationships throughout your faith community rather than sparking debate and division.

 The Building an Inclusive Church (BIC) Toolkit and BIC Training are complementary resources, to be used side by side in your journey of welcome.
 The training itself is designed to expand on the tools in the BIC Toolkit to best support the team of leaders who hope to guide your faith community.
-The training is 4.5 hours long, and held online through Zoom in real-time; registration is $75 per person.

 Drawing upon over thirty years of experience within a variety of Christian denominations, the Building an Inclusive Church toolkit is a step-by-step guide to help facilitate a welcoming journey in your faith community and extend a specific welcome to people of all sexual orientations, gender identities, and gender expressions.

 June 1, 2024

 BIC trainings will take place from 11:00 AM - 3:30 PM CT.

 Registration will close at 12:00 PM CT the Thursday prior to the training.

 Zoom links and training details will be emailed once registration closes.

 March 22-23, 2024, Emmanuel Lutheran Church, Livonia, Michigan

 - Key Concepts: Graceful Engagement & Relationship Building